Begin launches team task management for Slack

 With Begin, you can assign a task using the @ mention for the Begin bot and the name of the person on your team you want to assign a task to, followed by the task title and date.
 For example, you could say “@begin @emil set design standards next Thursday.”

-Begin was created by former Engadget cofounder Ryan Block and Begin CTO Bryan LeRoux, a pair who have teamed up in the past to make services for enterprise chat apps like HipChat and Basecamp’s Campfire.
+Begin was created by former Engadget cofounder Ryan Block and Begin CTO Brian LeRoux, a pair who have teamed up in the past to make services for enterprise chat apps like HipChat and Basecamp’s Campfire.

 “They [chat apps] all kind of share a very common thread, which is that it made communicating in real time really easy, but it made actually knowing who’s doing what and having accountability around action on the team extremely difficult,” Block said.